miklevin/darwinix/README.md

 projects; rather, it serves as a foundational starting point for a Python-centric data science platform.
 It includes all the necessary C-related dependencies for building pip packages that may not have pre-built wheels and can still be compiled from source.
+Plus, if you've got the accelerated Nvidia GPU CUDA capable hardware, it uses it.

 ### Like a Server, But Better